 A Specification that aggregates other Specifications by reference may be designated as a Profile.
 Profiles do not have to be arranged in unique subsets (i.e. a Specification may appear in more than one Profile).
-A Super-majority, including a Super-majority of Strategic Members, is required to approve a Profile Specification.
+A Super-majority, including a Super-majority of the Strategic Members of the Working Group, is required to approve a Profile Specification.
 A Specification Committee may, at its discretion, elect to label one or more Profiles as a "Platform".